nbcli/nbcli/docs/commands/filter.md

     ```
     nbcli filter device rack_id=1
     ```
-    For most object types value after the `:`, is applyed to the key `name`.
+    For most object types, the  value after the `:`, is applyed to the key `name`.
     You can override this behavior by inserting a keyword argument after the `:`
     The following command should return all devices in racks with the status `reserved`:
     ```